openedx/edx-documentation/en_us/developers/source/accessibility.rst

    keyboard accessibility using a Mac, you should configure your computer to focus on **All controls**.
 Open **System Preferences**, and then select **Keyboard**.
    On the **Shortcuts** tab, for Full Keyboard Access select **All controls**.
 You can also toggle this setting with Control+F7.

    If you are a Chrome user, this behavior is controlled in a browser setting and is enabled by default.
-However, if you find that you cannot move focus to links while using Chrome you may need to change your browser configuration.
-   Open **Settings**, then click **Show advanced settings...**.
-Confirm that the **Pressing Tab on a web page highlights links, as well as form fields** checkbox under **Web content** is checked.
+However, if you find that you cannot move focus to links while using Chrome you might need to change your browser configuration.
+Open **Settings**, then click **Show advanced settings**.
+Under **Web content**, confirm that the **Pressing Tab on a web page highlights links, as well as form fields** checkbox is selected.

 To test your feature using a screen reader, you can use the following options.